 Introduction

-Can Big , IoT, Blockchain, and advanced analytics revolutionize food safety and boost consumers’ trust in the food industry?
+Can Big , IoT, Blockchain, and advanced analytics revolutionize food safety and boost consumers’ trust in the ?
 This article explores this potential, drawing on the findings of a project with QAssurance that researched the impact of digital technologies on food safety.

 Why Consumers Doubt the Food Industry